|BEST FRIENDS FARM MINIATURE DONKEYS

 These can all be caution signs.

 Poor body and coat condition, especially in older horses, may be resulting from poor nutrition caused by an inability to grind food well.
-(Horses digestive
+(Equine digestive

 systems are different from humans or cows!)